How to Calculate Overtime Pay Under the FLSA

 The regular rate of pay includes all remuneration for employment except certain payments excluded by the Act itself.
 Shift differentials, non-discretionary bonuses (bonuses promised to employees before the work begins), promotional bonuses, and cost of living adjustments bonuses are some of the payments that must be included in calculating the “regular” rate.

-Payments that are not included in calculating the regular rate include expense reimbursement payments, premium payments for overtime work or the true premiums paid for work on Saturdays, Sundays, and holidays, discretionary bonuses, gifts and payments in the nature of gifts on special occasions, and payments for occasional periods when no work is performed due to vacation, holidays, or illness.
+Overtime rules also make clear that payments that are an exemption in calculating the regular rate include expense reimbursement payments, premium payments for overtime work or the true premiums paid for work on Saturdays, Sundays, and holidays, discretionary bonuses, gifts and payments in the nature of gifts on special occasions, and payments for occasional periods when no work is performed due to vacation, holidays, or illness.

 The Formula for Calculating the Overtime Rate for Hourly Employees

-The regular rate of pay is an hourly rate, and overtime must be computed on an hourly basis.
-To calculate overtime, the employee’s total remuneration (excluding certain categories as provided by law) in a workweek is divided by the total number of hours actually worked in the workweek.
+The regular rate of pay is an hourly rate, minimum wage for example, and overtime must be computed on an hourly basis.
+To calculate overtime, salaried employees’ total remuneration (excluding certain categories as provided by law) in a workweek is divided by the total number of hours actually worked in the workweek to calculate the number of overtime hours to be paid at the one and a half wage rate.

-Employee has an hourly rate of $8.00 and worked 46 hours in the workweek
+Employee has a regular hourly rate of $8.00 and worked 46 hours in the workweek

 The common method: 40 x $8.00 = $320.00; $8.00 x 1.5 = $12.00; 6 x $12.00 = $72.00; $320.00 + $72.00 = $392.00